port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/multi_account.md

 4. Click on `Update policy`
 5. Done!

-#### Adding permissions from the integration's account
+#### Add permissions from the integration's account

 1. Switch to your non-root account.
-2. Click on the Role created for the integration (either by you or by our terraform module)
+2. Click on the Role created for the integration (either by you or by our terraform module).
 3. On the `Trust Relationships` tab, make sure that you have the following policy:

     <details>